fededim/TSqlResources/README.md

 exec spSearchTables @dbSearchPattern, @tableSearchPattern, @columnSearchPattern, @valuePattern

 	- @dbSearchPattern: a SQL LIKE pattern to filter databases, set to NULL to search in all databases
+	- @schemaSearchPattern: a SQL LIKE pattern to filter schemas, set to NULL to search in all schemas
 	- @tableSearchPattern: a SQL LIKE pattern to filter tables, set to  NULL to search in all tables
+	- @columnTypeSearchPattern: a SQL LIKE pattern to filter column type, set to NULL to search in all column types
-	- @columnSearchPattern: a SQL LIKE pattern to filter columns, set to NULL to peform search only on tables, set to '%' to search also on all columns
+	- @columnSearchPattern: a SQL LIKE pattern to filter columns, set to NULL to search in all columns
 	- @valuePattern: a SQL LIKE pattern to filter column value, set to NULL to not to search on column values

 ### OUTPUT